Neal Horsley

 Otis O'Neal Horsley, Jr. (April 15, 1944 – April 13, 2015) was a militant anti-abortion activist and Christian Reconstructionist who produced a website called the Nuremberg Files, which provided the home addresses of abortion providers in the United States.

 Early life and education

 Horsley spent time in prison as a young man for marijuana distribution.
-Later he received a masters degree (in 1985) from Westminster Theological Seminary in Philadelphia, Pennsylvania.
+Later he received a master's degree (in 1985) from Westminster Theological Seminary in Philadelphia, Pennsylvania.